Iirjis/message-generator/README.md

 ## Description:

 For this **Codecademy** project I build a message generator program.
-Every time a user runs a program, they should get a new, randomized output.
+Every time a user runs the program, they should get a new, randomized output.

 This app generates a random animal and a funny random feature and motto for it. :rabbit: